2factorauth/twofactorauth/EXCLUSION.md

 4. The underlying service supports built-in 2FA or through a first-party (developer) plugin

-There are several reasons for why we've opted to not list such sites and services.
+There are several reasons why we've opted to not list such sites and services.

 - [2fa.directory][website] is targeted towards consumers and not website administrators.
 As of right now, very few general internet users choose to host their own websites and services.
 Therefore, we think that the effort on our part to maintain such a list of self-hosted alternatives would outweigh the minimal theoretical change in the internet landscape by listing such services.

-- If the core project doesn't support two factor authentication but instead through plugins it would mean that we would have to list all plugins that enable two factor authentication for the service, something that is currently impossible with our website layout.
+- If the core project doesn't support two-factor authentication but instead through plugins it would mean that we would have to list all plugins that enable two-factor authentication for the service, something that is currently impossible with our website layout.

   If you have any questions regarding whether a site qualifies for listing, simply open an issue and we'll take a